 Los Angeles Headshot Photography by Vanie Poyey

-I had learned from a SAG panel I attendet that cheap headshots make an actor look green, a sure deterrent from calling him in but little did I realize agents also judge the quality of a headshot in the same way.
-If your headshot looks green then the assumption is, you won’t be able to act and are not ready for representation.
+I had learned from a SAG panel I attended that cheap headshots make an actor look green– a sure deterrent from calling him in, but little did I realize agents also judge the quality of a headshot in the same way.
+IF YOUR HEADSHOT LOOKS GREEN, then the assumption is you won’t be able to act and are not ready for representation.

 To be more specific, here’s what Sinclair had to say.

 Brad Rutter: Business / Betsy Curie: Quirky Secretary

 Chris Davenport: Anti-hero

 THE OLD ADAGE “DON’T JUDGE A BOOK BUY IT’S COVER” doesn’t necessarily ring true when it comes to poor headshots.

 I can often look at an actor’s headshot and not only get a sense of their skill level based on the quality of the headshot, but I also correlate commitment to its quality.